Seteeri/Particle/snippets/notes/PARTICLE.md

       * Store for each layout
       * This abs pos
       * Need dirty flag to be set on pos change, i.e. layout calls
-    * For cmd-make-*, update list with last and dims [Later]
-      * This only applies to Pairs whose Car is a list
-      * The dims only applies to Car
-      * Store newlines in list/Pair?
+    * Cache last item for lists
     * Refactor other items to use skip flags like mov> etc.
-    * For single chars, the bounds is the same
+    * For single chars, the bounds is the same everytime

-  * Optimize ipc to batch messages, flush etc. [Tues]
+  * Optimize ipc to batch messages, flush etc.
     * Instead of directly sending msgs, put into list
     * Call flush to send all
     * Requires rewriting protocol to read multiple messages from single